-This article is the fourth in a four-part series that addresses the new tax law and some of the impact it will have on companies that purchase heavy equipment.
+This article is the fourth in a four-part series that addresses the new tax law and some of the impact it will have on companies that purchase heavy equipment and are looking for equipment financing.
 This was an interview conducted by Mark Lempko and Don Pokorny, both of CCG, with Dixon Hughes Goodman LLP (DHG).
 The information conveyed herein is meant to be informative and should not be construed as specific tax advice.

 New Tax Law Eliminates NOL Carrybacks

 CCG: This is another area that we are hearing fact fiction with net operating loss (NOL) and alternative minimum tax (AMT).
 Can you offer any discussion relative to the changes in rules regarding the recognition of NOLs going forward?

 Nathan (DHG): Yes, there are.
 For NOLs under the old law, if you had a tax loss for the year (an NOL), you could carry it back 2 years to apply against taxable income from the prior 2 years to claim a refund.
 Or, you could carry it forward 20 years to offset taxable income in future years.
 They changed those rules so that now there is no carryback, only carryforward.
 And there is no limit to how long you can carryforward.
 Your NOLs will carryforward indefinitely.

 But, there is another big change from the old rules.
 Say you had a loss this year, and it fully offset your taxable income for the next year, plus you had some more loss that you carry that to the future.
 That piece changed.
 Now, you can only offset up to 80% of a year's taxable income.
 So, you could have big NOLs that are carrying over and have capacity to offset your entire taxable income, but you'll be limited in the amount of NOLs that you can apply to taxable income.
 And, you will still have to pay some tax on that remaining 20%.